By: Team AY1920S2-CS2103T-F10-4 Since: Jan 2020 Licence: MIT

 task done /code CS2103T /id 986

 Expected: The corresponding task card changed to green.
 Our task has been marked as done successfully!
-You can try with other tasks using a different module code (currentlyCS2103T
+You can try with other tasks using a different module code (currentlyCS2103T) and a valid task ID (currently986).

 -